dinarBerkan/athleticsResults/README.md

 # athleticsResults
-A project for uploading and retrieving athletics race results
+A monolith java backhend project for uploading and retrieving athletics race results